os2kitos/kitos_frontend/README.md

 `yarn` to install npm dependencies using yarn.

 `yarn start` for a development server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` or `http://127.0.0.1:4200/`.
 The app will automatically reload if you change any of the source files.

 `yarn build` to build the project.
 The built web app will be placed in the `dist/` directory. `yarn build` defaults to build for development. `yarn build --configuration staging` builds for the staging environment. `yarn build --configuration production` builds for the production environment.